zackstout/beatles-songwriting/README.md

 ## Chapter 6: Relative and Parallel Minor Switches (p.
 161)

+- "I don't know why, it just makes me want to weep", This is Spinal Tap
 - Del Shannon's Runaway, The Ventures' Walk Don't Run, The Shadows' Apache, the Animals' The House of Rising Sun and Johnny Kid's Shakin' All Over.
+- Also, A Taste of Honey, Besame Mucho, I just don't understand, Three cool cats

 #### The minor tonality - a framework for analysis

-- Most Beatles songs will add a dabble of the minor key, while staying in a related major key for most of the time.
+- (p.
+162) Most Beatles songs will add a dabble of the minor key, while staying in a related major key for most of the time.
+- Cayenne and Mr Kite are a few of the only pure-minor songs.

 #### 'v or V'? - the dominant dilemma

 - If we follow the diatonic rules, the v in a minor key is minor, not major.
 So (how) do we get the dominant sound?
 - Usually, we break the rules and use the V7.
-- Things we said today
+- Things we said today: Am-Em7

 #### Breaking the diatonic minor rules - the 'borrowed V7'

-- Cayenne
+- Cayenne: Em-Am-B7
 - (p.
-165) The V7 helps to establish the tonality of the i center -- since the whole step from original V's root up doesn't have same pull as half-step involved in the major scale version of the cadence.
+165) The V7 helps to establish the tonality of the i center -- since the whole step from original v's root up doesn't have same pull as half-step involved in the major scale version of the cadence.
 - This leads us to...
 - The harmonic minor scale!
+- (p.
+166) The raised 7th in the harmonic minor scale means that, when we take diatonic chords, the v becomes major (V7).
+That is, its third gets raised.
+This helps it perform its function of leading back to tonic, i.

 ### Part 1: relative major/minor switches

 #### (1) The relative minor bridge

-- There's a Place
+- There's a Place -- first example of flirting with this tonal ambiguity.
+- Recall our pivot chord from before: The I's V, equals the vi's bVII.
+- This can be used in conjunction with the V-i to reinforce the minor tonality.
 - (p.
-168) The V in a V7-i cadence can also be viewed as a "functioning secondary dominant" in the original I key.
+168) The V in a V7-i cadence can also be viewed as a "functioning secondary dominant", III7, in the original I key.
 - That is: The III7, which we saw is "V of vi", can also be seen as the V7 leading into the new i home.
 - I'm happy just to dance with you
+- (p.
+169) Again, we see B play the pivot chord role in key of E or C#m.
 - I should have known better
+- Shows both pivots: Uses the I's V === vi's bVII to pivot to I, and then the I's III7 === vi's V7 to pivot out of I, to vi (or, "i").
 - Don't ever change
 - Example: In key of E, we have B7 as the pivot chord into C#m key.
+- And, we have G#7 as the III7 of E, who is also the V7 of the new C#m key.

 #### 'vi at the bridge' - move or modulation?